Khushitiwari26/CODTECH-Task1/README.md

 input for height and weight.

 ##Technologies Used
--**python**:The primary programming language for writing logic of the application.\n -**pywebio**:Used to create the application which can take input and provide output to the user.
+-**python**:The primary programming language for writing logic of the application.
+-**pywebio**:Used to create the application which can take input and provide output to the user.